AnswerDotAI/gpu.cpp/README.md

 ## What gpu.cpp is not

-gpu.cpp is a tool for building things for end users, rather than for end users.
-Although there is basic low level support for ND-arrays and kernels implementing neural network blocks, it is not a high-level machine learning framework or inference engine, although it can be useful building such things.
+gpu.cpp is a tool for building things for end users, it's not intended to be used by end users directly.
+Although there is basic low level support for ND-arrays and a small library implementing neural network blocks as shaders, it is not a high-level machine learning framework or inference engine (although it can be useful in implementing one).

 It is also not strictly for the web or deploying to the web - WebGPU is convenient API with both both native (e.g. Dawn) and browser implementations.
 It uses WebGPU as a portable GPU API first and foremost, with the possibility of running in the browser being support being a convenient bonus.

 Finally, the focus of gpu.cpp is explicitly compute rather than rendering/graphics, although it might be useful for compute shaders in graphics projects - one of the examples is a small compute renderer, rendered to the terminal.

 ## Contributing and Work-in-Progress